 For ideas on how to break the ice discussing some tough topics check out:

 The Financial Diet ( https://thefinancialdiet.com) A lifestyle blog with a major emphasis on personal finance.
-Not only do they offer general financial advice, but they also share personal stories and advice for life situations that any millennial woman could find herself in.
+Not only do they offer general financial advice, but they also share personal stories and advice for life situations that any millennial woman could find herself might need.

 Select a classic or new cookbook that everyone has on their shelves.
 Everyone then agrees to prepare a dish from it to enjoy at home on the same night.
 Then, hop online and enjoy a meal together, discussing how each dish turned out and what they looked like in real life.
 You will share a meal in real-time while catching up on so much more than just the recipe.